I've heard that children who are taking antibiotics for an illness —

 like an ear infection — should not get a vaccine at the same time.

 Not usually.
 For most kids, taking antibiotics for a mild illness (like an ear

 infection) shouldn't keep them from getting their vaccinations

-in a child who has just been vaccinated.
+who has just been vaccinated.